No, but it helps to have it if you want to be here.

 And I did understand.
 The beings were old skin that needed to be shed, grime that needed to be washed away, tattered clothing that needed to be replaced.
 I had undertaken a task so many years ago, as a child.
 I had found too many excuses to delay.
 It was time to finish the job once and for all.
 I had to let go of the anchors that kept me rooted in place and walking in circles.
 I had to kill me.
 It had to be done so I could live.

 The world is in its own crisis right now.
 The state of the world is but a reflection of the individuals of the world.
-If the world is in crisis, it is because so many people are in crisis.
+If the world is in crisis, it is because so many people are in a personal crisis.
 To survive, for the world to survive, each individual must look within and recognize that which has fulfilled its role.
 Each individual must cleave out and discard that which is holding them back.
 Everything serves a purpose.
 But when that purpose has been served, it is time for it to go.
 Like the fruit that falls from the tree so that new fruit might grow.

 Its time to evolve.
 Let them die.